-The General Data Protection Regulation (GDPR) will come into effect on 25th May.
+The General Data Protection Regulation (GDPR) came into effect on 25th May 2018.
 This means you have more control over how your personal data is used.
 We take our obligation to preserve, protect and manage confidential and personal information seriously.

 Who We Are